-After all, it’s the woman who is going to be carrying the child for 9 month!
+When a couple is trying to conceive, the focus often falls on the female.
+After all, it’s the woman who is going to be carrying the child for 9 months!

-In fact, when we step back and look at all cases of infertility, one-third of infertility cases are caused by male reproductive issues, one third by female reproductive issues, and one third by both male and female reproductive issues or by unknown factors.
+In fact, when we step back and look at ALL cases of infertility, one-third of cases are caused by male infertility, one-third by female reproductive issues, and another one-third by both male and female fertility factors combined.

-Tomatoes are an excellent addition when building a fertility diet for men.
+Of all the fruits to choose from, tomatoes are an excellent addition when building a fertility diet for men.

 To get the most bang for your buck when it comes to tomatoes and lycopene, cook your tomatoes with a little bit of fat like olive oil.
 The cooking process helps break down the cells of the fruit (yes, tomatoes are a fruit!) and allows for an easier absorption process.
 The fat helps your body absorb the antioxidant as well.

-Bottom line: Sneak in a few servings of totatomes every week.
+Bottom line: Sneak in a few servings of tomatoes every week.
 Yes, marinara sauce counts (as long as you get the good kind without the added sugar and a load of other ingredients you can’t pronounce).

 Reaching for a handful of walnuts each day can be a welcomed addition to a man’s routine to support his fertility.

-In one study, men were either given a nut-free Western-style diet, or a Western-style diet supplemented with 60 grams/day of a mix of almonds, hazelnuts, and walnuts (equivalent to approximately 2 handfuls a day).
+In one study, men were either given a nut-free Western-style diet or a Western-style diet supplemented with 60 grams/day of a mix of almonds, hazelnuts, and walnuts (equivalent to approximately 2 handfuls a day).
 The authors concluded that including nuts in a regular diet significantly improved men’s sperm parameters.